About Audience lists in Audience manager

-- Labels help you organise keywords, ads, ad groups, campaigns or remarketing lists into groups so you can filter and report on the data that interests you.
+- Labels help you organize keywords, ads, ad groups, campaigns, or remarketing lists into groups so you can filter and report on the data that interests you.

-You can click on any one of the above categories to organise the entire table around a single category.
-For example, you can organise your lists by “Usage status” to quickly see which lists are currently in-use and which are not in-use.
+You can click on any one of the above categories to organize the entire table around a single category.
+For example, you can organize your lists by “Usage status” to quickly see which lists are currently in-use and which are not in-use.

 Your remarketing lists in the Audience list table may also provide additional description context like how the list was created or what source the list is based from.

 Types of lists